DETAILED ACTION

 Claim 15 recites:

-determine for a scheduled transaction for a first payment network that a recipient of the scheduled transaction is associated with a second payment network based at least in part on a network identifier for the recipient;
+determine for a scheduled transaction for the first payment network that a recipient of the scheduled transaction is associated with a second payment network based at least in part on a network identifier for the recipient;

 Claim 16 recites: